sourcesync/deeplearning-fbcunn-torch7-teslaK40-titanblack/README.md

 # fbcunn-torch7-teslaK40-titanblack

 I run Deep machine learning algorithms on a system with super high end GPU cards from Invidia.
-It wasn't easy getting that up and running :)  I hope these instructions and examples are useful to any of you having trouble getting your cards humming.
+It wasn't easy getting that up and running :)  I hope these instructions and examples are useful to any of you having trouble getting your cards working.

 If you are up and running, then checkout my examples below.
 They should be useful starting points for your own work.